 Because low credit scores represent risky business for lenders, low-score borrowers are punished with comparatively high interest rates and generally unfavorable repayment terms.

-That’s an 81-point difference — the gap between just barely fair and excellent — between the bottom and top, which is costly when shopping for bad credit mortgages and personal loans, as the graphic below demonstrates.
+That proves to be costly when shopping for bad credit mortgages and personal loans, as the graphic below demonstrates.
 Check out the payment differences among credit scores for a 30-year, $200,000 home loan and a 5-year, $25,000 personal loan in February 2023.

-Top Bad Credit Loan Companies
+Top Personal Loans for Bad Credit

 The approval process for bad credit loans can be challenging, but patience and diligent research can pay off with an affordable loan.
 The good news?
 Plenty of lenders want your business.

-How to Compare Lenders
+How to Compare Lenders for Bad Credit Loans

 Shopping for a bad credit loan is like shopping for anything else.
 The prime consideration: What’s it going to cost?

 With loans, what it’s going to cost is determined by the interest you pay and the length of time they give you to pay it back.
 You should know up front that neither one is going to look good when you have a bad credit score, so be prepared to evaluate much more than cost before accepting a loan.
+The decision will likely come down to which company accepts your loan application and do the terms, like loan limit, meet your needs.

 Here are a few things that must be factored into the equation:

-• Will I qualify?
+- Will I qualify?
 Eligibility requirements usually include a minimum-allowable credit score, what your debt-to-income ratio should be, and the minimum income level you must have.

-• What are the repayment terms?
+- What are the repayment terms?
 Typically, bad credit loans open a 3-5 year repayment window, but may allow some wiggle room so you can get the monthly payment down to the right number.
 Ask before you sign.

-• Am I comfortable with the lender?
+- Am I comfortable with the lender?
 You can get a bad credit loan in a lot of places.
 You need to know if a face-to-face relationship at a bank or credit union matters more than the speed and limited communication you have with an online lender.
 If something unexpected happens during the repayment period, this could become an issue.

-• Interest rates.
+- Interest rates.
 Yes, it’s last because you probably already compared rates and should be ready to narrow the field to two or three lenders.
 Compare their interest rates and repayment terms, then decide what’s best for you.

 Types of Bad Credit Loans